Vancouver is paradise for outdoor enthusiasts thanks to its mountains, abundance of nature, beaches, world-class parks and recreational opportunities.

 Best Outdoor Places in Winter

-Year-round, but especially in winter, Vancouver’s Olympic-class ski hills are some of the best places anywhere for outdoor activities.
-These include Cypress, Grouse Mountain and Mt.
-Seymour, plus Whistler-Blackcomb slightly further afield.
+Year-round, but especially in winter, Vancouver’s Olympic-class ski hills offer some of the finest outdoor activities.
+Ski resorts include Cypress, Grouse Mountain and Mt.
+Seymour, plus Whistler-Blackcomb which is around 125 kms north of Vancouver.
 These mountains are all great places for downhill skiing and snowboarding.
 Some also offer skating, tubing, snowshoeing and cross-country skiing.

 Probably the most famous part of Metro Vancouver for outdoor recreation is the North Shore.
 It’s a region with mountains, parks, ocean, and access to the Sea-to-Sky Corridor and Whistler.
 People flock from near and far to experience the great outdoors in Metro Vancouver, and the North Shore is definitely a driving source behind that attraction.